Hurence/logisland/faq.md

 ### What's the difference between Apache NIFI and LogIsland ?
-Apache NIFI is a scalable ETL very well suited to process incomming data such as logs file, process & enrich them and send them out to any datastore.
+Apache NIFI is a scalable ETL very well suited to process incoming data such as logs file, process & enrich them and send them out to any datastore.
-You can do that as well with LogIsland but LogIsland is an event oriented framework designed to process huge amount of event in a Complex Event Processing manner not a Single Event Processing as NIFI does.
+You can do that as well with LogIsland but LogIsland is an event oriented framework designed to process huge amount of events in a Complex Event Processing manner not a Single Event Processing as NIFI does.

 Anyway you can use Apache NIFI to process your logs and send them to Kafka in order to be processed by LogIsland